hpcleuven/jupyterhub-doc/software_installation.md

    python -m ipykernel install  --prefix=${VSC_HOME}/.local/ --name 'p39env'
    ```

-4. Connect to JupyerHub and verify that the new 'p39env' kernel appears.
+4. Connect to JupyterHub and verify that the new 'p39env' kernel appears.
    It should look like this:
                   ![](./images/jupyter_envs.PNG)